 - In a shallow bowl, combine flour and pepper.
 Add beef; turn to coat.
 Remove meat and pound with a mallet to tenderize.
 Pour milk into another shallow bowl.
 Heat oil in a skillet.
 Dip meat in milk, then coat again in flour mixture; add to skillet.
-Cover and cook over low heat for 10 on each side or until meat is no longer pink.
+Cover and cook over low heat for 10 minutes.
+Turn; cook 10 minutes longer.
 Remove and keep warm.

 - For gravy, add water to skillet; stir to loosen browned bits from pan.
-In a small bowl, combine the flour, milk and pepper until smooth.
-Gradually stir into skillet.
+In a small bowl, combine flour, milk and pepper until smooth.
+Stir into skillet.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Serve with steak.
 Yield: 4 servings.

 Reviews forChicken-Fried Steak

 "This is a good, basic recipe, almost sure to succeed.You could add a half-teaspoon of onion powder to the flour for more sweetness and complexity, if you like, but I've always felt salt and pepper are all beef need."